 Calibration intervals are determined by the instrument "owner" based on the manufacturer's recommendations.
-The OEM's (original equipment manufacturer) intervals are typically based on parameters like mean drift rates for the various components within the instrument.
+The original equipment manufacturer intervals are typically based on parameters like mean drift rates for the various components within the instrument.
 However, when determining calibration intervals as an instrument "owner," several other factors should be taken into consideration such as:

-- the required accuracy vs. the instrument's accuracy, - the impact an OOT will have on processes and, - the performance history of the particular instrument in its application.
+- The required accuracy vs. the instrument's accuracy. - The impact of an OOT event. - The performance history of the particular instrument in its application